Javascript is not enabled.

 Actor Nicolas Cage

 According to Forbes magazine, Nicolas Cage earned $40 million in 2009, making him one of Hollywood's highest-paid actors.
-Unfortunately, Cage, 49, appears to have some major spending issues — and equally hefty problems with his financial adviser.
+Unfortunately, Cage, 49, appears to have some major spending issues - and equally hefty problems with his financial advisor.
 After Cage faced foreclosure on several properties and the IRS slapped the actor with a $6.2 million tax lien in 2009, Cage sued his money manager, claiming negligence and fraud.
 In a counter suit, Cage's manager alleged that the actor had blown through at least $33 million on dozens of specialty or vintage cars, four luxury yachts and 15 palatial homes around the world, including two European castles, as well as rare art and high-end jewelry.
 Those contentious lawsuits have been settled, but Cage still appears to be trying to fix his finances.
 The Oscar-winning actor is currently trying to unload several properties, including a chalet in Aspen, Colo., and an entire island in the Bahamas.

 spinner image Annie Leibovitz